TheDenk/augmixations/README.md

 # augmixations
 Some augmentations that I hasn't found in other repositories and libraries.

-For more details you can see the <a href="https://github.com/TheDenk/augmixations/wiki">wiki</a> page of this repo.
+For more details you can see the <a href="https://github.com/TheDenk/augmixations/wiki">WIKI</a> page of this repo.

 Current augmentations:
-  - cutmix (<a href="https://github.com/TheDenk/augmixations/blob/master/examples/cutmix_example.ipynb">Colab Example</a>, <a href="https://github.com/TheDenk/augmixations/wiki/Cutmix-Advanced-Usage">Advanced Usage</a>)
+  - Cutmix (<a href="https://github.com/TheDenk/augmixations/blob/master/examples/cutmix_example.ipynb">Colab Example</a>, <a href="https://github.com/TheDenk/augmixations/wiki/Cutmix-Advanced-Usage">Advanced Usage</a>)
-  - cutout (<a href="https://github.com/TheDenk/augmixations/blob/master/examples/cutout_example.ipynb">Colab Example</a>, <a href="https://github.com/TheDenk/augmixations/wiki/Cutout-Advanced-Usage">Advanced Usage</a>)
+  - Cutout (<a href="https://github.com/TheDenk/augmixations/blob/master/examples/cutout_example.ipynb">Colab Example</a>)

-In progress:
-  - mozaic (object detection)
-  - gridmask (object detection)
-  - mixin (object detection)
+  - Mixin (<a href="https://github.com/TheDenk/augmixations/blob/master/examples/mixin_example.ipynb">Colab Example</a>)

 ## Cutmix
 #### Dependencies